Cpl. Paul Henry Vetter

 located in the Tokyo Bay Area.
 This camp never existed under that name.
 The POWs in the camp worked at a coal mine.

 Paul and some other liberated POWs made their way to the coast where they made contact with U. S. Navy personnel.
 When Paul reached the Naval personnel, he was wearing a parachute.
 The Navy gave the liberated POWs clothing and cleaned them up.
 His first meal as a freed man was a spaghetti dinner.

 Paul returned to the U. S. on the U.S.S.
-Joseph T. Dyckman, in September 1945, and called home from San Francisco, California.
+Joseph T. Dyckman, on October 16, 1945, and called home from San Francisco, California.
 He asked his brother if his girlfriend, Minnie, was still waiting for him.
 His brother said she was.
 Paul and Minnie Haus married on November 6, 1945.
 Paul was discharged, from the army, on May 10, 1946.

 Paul became a father of two children; Roger and Virginia.
 When the children were baptized, their baptismal gown was made from the parachute's silk he had found and used to wrap himself with while attempting to reach U. S. troops after the war had ended.
 The only thing that was changed for each baptism was the color of the ribbons on the gown.